In this guide we’ll take a look at the best garden furniture to leave outside.

 If it’s woven over an aluminium frame the result is weatherproof and lightweight garden furniture that’ll last for years.

-I hope this guide has helped you choose the best garden furniture for your outdoor living space.
+I hope this guide has helped you choose the best garden furniture to leave outside.
 I’d always recommend weatherproof lightweight furniture, especially if you’ve nowhere to store for the winter.

 Check out my recommendations and see what style suits your lifestyle the best.